mstksg/inCode/copy/entries/path-integral-intro.md

 Identifier
 :   path-integral-intro

-Happy to get a chance to write about my first love, Physics and Computational Physics.
+I get a chance now to write about my personal field, physics and computational physics!
 In this series we will be going over many subjects in both physics and computational techniques, including the Lagrangian formulation of classical mechanics, basic principles of quantum mechanics, the Path Integral formatulion of quantum mechanics, the Metropolis-Hastings Monte Carlo method,